kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-dart_firebase_admin package is developed by `invertase` organization, probably many of you know well,
+dart_firebase_admin package is developed by `invertase` organization.

 and Remi is the main contributor.